 The "theatrical release" (an in-browser game without audio), and the "director's cut" (a downloadable game with audio that has to be played using a downloaded interpreter).
 Unfortunately, the software for the in-browser interpreter does not (yet?) support audio, hence having two versions.
 It's not necessary to the gameplay to hear the audio but it does make the experience better.

-It's inconvenient but not difficult (I think) to install an interpreter.
-I use gargoyle, which has Mac and Windows versions here, and Linux binaries available elsewhere (for instance, as part of Ubuntu).
+If you're interested in using an interpreter, I use gargoyle, which has Mac and Windows versions here, and is available for Linux.
 There is also an interpreter for Android.

 In either form, the game takes about 1.5 to 2 hours to play.

-The game has some minor bugs that I know of, but I think I'll leave it as is for now, maybe for good.
+The game has some minor bugs that I know of (and in 2022, I see a few spots where I would word things differently), but I think I'll leave it as is for now.
 "Let the features be features, and let the bugs be bugs."